Magnetic field spreading from stellar and galactic dynamos into the exterior: Observational implications

-We see that the polarization vectors are predominantly in the $x$ direction.
+We find that the polarization vectors are predominantly in the $x$-direction.
 This is a commonly observed feature related to the dominance of the toroidal magnetic field; see, e.g., \cite{BDMSST93} and \cite{Elstner+95} for earlier work where, unlike the present case, a radial wind was included.
-It is only for the dipolar configuration that the toroidal field changes sign at the midplane.
-This causes clear departures from the otherwise nearly perfect alignment of the polarization vectors with the $x$ direction.
+Only in the dipolar configuration does the toroidal field change sign at the midplane, leading to clear deviations from the otherwise nearly perfect alignment of the polarization vectors with the $x$ direction.

-As expected, the radial fall-off of the synchrotron intensity is still rather steep---even for the quadrupolar configuration.
-These models of intensity distributions may have already been observed in real galaxies as they produce differences in principle detectable with current radio instruments.
+As expected, the radial falloff of the synchrotron intensity is still rather steep---even for the quadrupolar configuration.
+Let us therefore now discuss whether our predicted intensity distributions are observable in real galaxies.
 For example, an $8$ hour integration with the LOFAR High Band Antenna (HBA) at $\approx150\MHz$ typically reaches a noise level of $3 \sigma_{\rm rms} \approx 1 \uJy/\rm arcsec^2=2.35 \cdot 10^{-17} \Jy/\sr$.
-Based on \Fig{ppol-int-sideways}, a fraction of the expected radio emission should be detectable in both cases by radio telescopes, yet in the dipolar configuration the detectable region should be confined within a $\leq 200 \rm ~kpc$ radius, while in the quadrupolar case a much larger region should be detectable.
-However, for a quantitative prediction one also need to fix the radial distribution of cosmic rays, which can only roughly be guessed at this stage, while in real galaxies it must affected by the presence of large-scale outflows, especially at larger radii where the inertia of cosmic rays is expected to become dynamically dominant \citep[e.g.,][]{2024ApJ...976..136C}.
-Interestingly however, the differences in the orientation of polarization vectors are rather independent on the distribution of relativistic electrons, and they can provide a more immediate way of testing the large distribution of magnetic fields.
-Intriguingly, preliminary work using LOFAR observations may already have yielded results that are possibly consistent with our predictions \citep{Oei}.
+Based on \Fig{ppol-int-sideways}, a fraction of the predicted radio emission should be detectable in both cases by radio telescopes.
+However, for the dipolar configuration, the detectable region is likely confined within a $\leq 200 \rm ~kpc$ radius, whereas for the quadrupolar case a much larger region may be detectable.
+A quantitative prediction requires fixing the radial distribution of cosmic rays, which can currently only roughly be guessed at this.
+In real galaxies, this distribution is likely affected by the presence of large-scale outflows, especially at larger radii where the inertia of cosmic rays is expected to become dynamically dominant \citep[e.g.,][]{2024ApJ...976..136C}.
+Interestingly, however, the differences in the orientation of the polarization vectors is relatively insensitive to the distribution of relativistic electrons.
+This is unfortunate, because the orientation of the polarization vectors could provide a more direct probe of the large-scale distribution of magnetic fields.
+Intriguingly, preliminary work using LOFAR observations may already have yielded results that are possibly consistent with our prediction of a finite magnetosphere \citep{Oei}.